hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

 ```swift
 let myService = Container.shared.myService()
 ```
-Our Factory is constructed, but the internal singleton has already occurred once, so it's ignored.
-Similarly, the internal onTest has already occurred once, so it too is ignored.
+Our Factory is constructed, but the internal singleton modifier has already occurred once, so it's ignored, keeping the current value.
+Similarly, the internal onTest has already occurred once, so it too is ignored, again maintaining the current value.

 Which means that we get our `NullAnalyticsEngine`, just like we wanted.